Smoked Thor’s Hammer aka Smoked Beef Shank

 Smoked Thor’s Hammer isn’t hard to make, but it will take some time.
 Start this early in the morning if you want to eat it for dinner.

-4. Make the compound butter while the shank is smoking by pulsing the softened butter, garlic, chipotle peppers and adobo sauce, paprika, onion powder, and lime juice in a food processor until well mixed.
+While the beef is smoking, prepare the compound butter.
+Add the softened butter, garlic, chipotle peppers, adobo sauce, paprika, onion powder, and lime juice to a food processor.
+Pulse until the mixture is smooth and evenly combined.

-6. Remove the shank from the smoker and get ready to wrap it in foil.
-You’ll need heavy-duty foil or 2 layers of regular aluminum foil.
+After the initial smoking time, remove the beef shank from the smoker and prepare to wrap it tightly in foil.
+Use heavy-duty foil or double layers of regular foil to help prevent leaks.

-7. Slice about 2/3 of the compound butter and add it to the top of the shank before enclosing it in the foil.
+Slice about two-thirds of the compound butter and place it over the top of the beef shank.
+Wrap the meat tightly in foil to hold in moisture during the long cook.

-10. Remove from the smoker and let it rest for about 30 minutes (still wrapped) before serving.
+Remove the beef shank from the smoker and let it rest for about 30 minutes while still wrapped in the foil.
+Resting helps the juices redistribute throughout the meat.

 Chef Jenn’s Tips